Frequently Asked Questions

-The registration fee is $300 for first year athletes and $200 for renewing athletes.
+The registration fee is $350 for Grades 9-12, $250 for Grades 6-8 and Summer $200 Grades 6-12.
 The fee covers uniform, track equipment, team liability insurance, meet entry fees, and USATF annual membership.
 Travel and accommodation to track meets will also be covered by the club.

 All fees must be paid prior to participating in practice.
 Fees are refundable within the first two weeks of practice if the athlete should decide to withdraw.

 » To be eligible for indoor competition travel, new members must register by November 9th.

 » To be eligible for summer competition travel, new members must register by May 30th.

 Mountain West Youth Track Club is non-profit organization and all funds will be used to the benefit of the Mountain West Youth Track Club.

 Who are the coaches?

 All of the track coaches are registered USATF coaches.
 They are required to have a background check completed through USATF and some have completed coaches training through USATF.